akash2101h/DecodeLabs-Internship/decodelabs-project2/README.md

 ---

 ## API Routes
-POST /users → creates a new user and saves permanently to database, GET /users → reads all users from database,
+POST /users → creates a new user and saves permanently to database

+GET /users → reads all users from database

-GET /users/{id} → reads a single user by id,
+GET /users/{id} → reads a single user by id

 PUT /users/{id} → updates an existing user,

 DELETE /users/{id} → deletes a user

 ## What I learned